 There are many different ways that people have come up with managing pain.
-Some are over the counter medications; others are more holistic.
-These natural holistic approaches have gained in popularity in recent years.
+Some are over-the-counter medications; others are more holistic.
+These natural holistic approaches have gained popularity in recent years.
 This is a positive approach as there can be negative repercussions to some pain treatments.
 But is it safe to use CBD for pain?
 Is CBD an option?

 You must be thinking, what does this have to do with CBD (or, as it is also known, cannabidiol)?
 Many people have started taking CBD to help manage their pain.
 So, what can CBD do for your discomfort?
 Read on to find out.